 The buyer’s guide helps differentiate between the four types of functional shutter installations.
-We’ll be discussing each installation type below, but you can also review the 2011 Buyer’s Guide in its entirety here.
+We’ll be discussing each installation type below.

 The four installations are Recessed Mount, Flush Mount, Surface Mount, and Reverse Mount.
 The installation method you use will be dictated by several factors.
 See the table below to choose what’s best for you.